koole/react-sanctum/README.md

   twoFactorChallengeRoute: "two-factor-challenge",
   // An axios instance to be used by react-sanctum (optional).
 Useful if you for example need to add custom interceptors.
   axiosInstance: AxiosInstance,
+  // Optional key used for the username POSTed to Laravel, defaults to "email".
+  usernameKey: "email";
 };
 ```